netxms/netxms-doc/admin/appendix.rst

       <http://msdn.microsoft.com/en-us/library/windows/desktop/ms686223%28v=vs.85%29.aspx>`_
       for more details.
     - 0xFFFFFFFF
-  * - StartupSQLScript
-    - Path to a plain text file containing a list of SQL commands which will be executed on server startup.
-    - Empty string
   * - ServerCertificate
     - Path to file of server certificate for agent tunnel connections.
 This certificate is used to issue agent certificates.
 ServerCertificate